dehanjl/dehanjl/README.md

 ### Quick Facts
 - 🇿🇦 Currently based in sunny Pretoria, South Africa
-- 🎓 BEng Computer Engineering graduate from TUKS (University of Pretoria)
+- 🎓 BEng Computer Engineering graduate from the University of Pretoria (TUKS)
 - 💼 Currently working as a Software Engineer 👨🏻‍💻 at the BMW ZA IT Hub 🤖
 - 🌱 Currently learning about User Experience and Quantum Computing
 - ⌨️ My (currently) favourite languages are Rust 🦀 and Python 🐍